orxfun/orx-v/README.md

 assert_eq!(v2.card([2]), 3);
 ```

-You may again notice the benefit of the abstraction in the `num_elements` definition above.
-In this example, we used a Vec but actually we could use any `NVec<D1, usize>` implementation.
+The `num_elements` definition also demonstrates the benefit of abstraction.
+In this example, we used a Vec, but we could've used any `NVec<D1, usize>` implementation.
 For instance, assume we have a `D2` vector where each row has 1000 elements while the last element has 1.
 We can easily represent this with a functional vector or a sparse vector and avoid allocating the entire vector of number of elements.

 #### Sequential Access

-Not to be confused with `iter()` method on collections, `all` method yields the inner-most scalar elements.
+Not to be confused with `iter()` method on collections, [`all`](https://docs.rs/orx-v/latest/orx_v/trait.NVec.html#tymethod.all) method yields the inner-most scalar elements.

-In order to iterate over the immediate children, `children` method can be used.
+In order to iterate over the immediate children, `children` method can be used instead.

 ```rust
 use orx_v::*;